iceBear67/bubble/README.md

 # Client

-Once `enable-manager` is enable，A unix socket which is used to communicate with the daemon will appear in `/workspace`.
-By using the feature via `client` executable, you can destroy or stop the current workspace.
+Once `enable-manager` is enabled，You can use `client` executable to destroy or stop the current workspace.
 ```bash
 $ client
 Usage: client <destroy|stop>